ilhan007/ui5con-app/docs/Step3_The_Routing.md

 	}
 	```

 7. Now, let's navigate to the `Detail` component by clicking the header of our "Inventory" card.
-And, this would require changes in the `Home` component.
+This would require changes in the `Home` component.

 - Bind for the ui5-card `headerPress` event in `componentDidMount`
 - Change the hash in the listener `navToDetail`.